UNOBRIDGELab/Dimensions/CodingHandbook.md

 ### 2. Abstraction of Information

 Abstraction of Information refers to the level of abstraction of the information.
-Describes the extent to which the information deals with ideas vs events.
+Describes the extent to which the information deals with concrete events and details versus abstract ideas and concepts.
 Partially captures the level of detail found in the information (low detail signals abstraction, high detail signals concrete).

 #### Abstract (Ideas and Concepts)
 Information that is highly conceptual and deals with ideas and concepts instead of concrete details.